Alpha Pro Tech Ltd. (APT) Reveals an Earnings Mystery

 Sponsored

-The average price from analysts is $16.75.
+The average price from analysts is $16.75, which is $6.87 above the current price.
 APT currently public float of 12.01M and currently shorts hold a 10.62% ratio of that float.
-Today, the average trading volume of APT was 366.27K shares.
+Today, the average trading volume of APT was 796.63K shares.

 APT’s Market Performance

-APT stocks went up by 6.86% for the week, with a monthly drop of -2.99% and a quarterly performance of -20.18%, while its annual performance rate touched -59.78%.
-The volatility ratio for the week stands at 8.18% while the volatility levels for the past 30 days are set at 6.04% for Alpha Pro Tech Ltd..
-The simple moving average for the period of the last 20 days is 20.92% for APT stocks with a simple moving average of -18.17% for the last 200 days.
+APT stocks went up by 26.83% for the week, with a monthly jump of 24.75% and a quarterly performance of -2.66%, while its annual performance rate touched -56.09%.
+The volatility ratio for the week stands at 18.96% while the volatility levels for the past 30 days are set at 9.75% for Alpha Pro Tech Ltd..
+The simple moving average for the period of the last 20 days is 22.21% for APT stocks with a simple moving average of -13.82% for the last 200 days.

 Analysts’ Opinion of APT